What is Cider and Perry?

 Careful balance of flavours (See diagram)

 Perry, although not as widely known as cider, has an equally long and illustrious history.
-It is the product of the fermentation of specific pears varieties, grown historically in the 3 Counties of Gloucestershire, Herefordshire and Worcestershire.
+It is the product of the fermentation of specific pear varieties, grown historically in Gloucestershire, Herefordshire, Worcestershire and Somerset.
 Perry tends to be lighter and more floral than cider.